Remind everyone of what's goin' on.

-- Experimental filmmaker Bruce Conner's films, such as A Movie, are full of Montages (as are Arthur Lipsett and others).
+- Experimental filmmaker Bruce Conner's films, such as A Movie and Report, are full of Montages (as are Arthur Lipsett and others).

 - Award-winning short film Precious Image is one long montage from beginning to end, being a compilation of all of cinema history as presented in a collage of film clips.

 - Frank Film, the Oscar winning animated short from Frank Mouris using cut-outs from old magazines.

 - American surrealist master Joseph Cornell's Rose Horbart, The Aviary and By Night with Torch and Spear.

 - Koyaanisqatsi, or Life Out of Balance all in one Montage.